Cnemaspis psychedelica: Diet

-Conservation Efforts
+Conservation efforts

-Endangered Status & Threats
+Endangered status and threats

-While the species has a stable breeding population it has very small range, and an estimated adult population of slightly above 500 individuals. and it is considered endangered by the IUCN, with the major threats being habitat loss from road construction, building of artificial ponds and developments for tourists (despite its range being in a protected area), predation by introduced long-tailed macaques and collection for the pet trade (despite being fully protected).
-The whole of the endemic range of the geckos is under the protection of the Ca Mau Biosphere Reserve and Hon Khoai is a protected military zone; however, Psychedelic rock geckos along with other species like the endemic Vietnamese Tiger gecko and Vietnamese Crocodile Lizard still appear in the international pet trade.
-Advertisement and sale by Czech, Russian, and Spanish traders of Psychedelic rock geckos in Europe began in 2013.
-Alarmingly, in 2014 a pair of Psychedelic rock geckos would sell for €2,500 - €3,500.
+While the species has a stable breeding population it has very small range, and an estimated adult population of slightly above 500 individuals.
+It is considered endangered by the IUCN, with the major threats being habitat loss from road construction, building of artificial ponds and developments for tourists (despite its range being in a protected area), predation by introduced long-tailed macaques and collection for the pet trade (despite being fully protected).
+The whole of the endemic range of the geckos is under the protection of the Ca Mau Biosphere Reserve and Hon Khoai is a protected military zone; however, psychedelic rock geckos along with other species like the endemic Vietnamese Tiger gecko and Vietnamese Crocodile Lizard still appear in the international pet trade.
+Advertisement and sale by Czech, Russian, and Spanish traders of psychedelic rock geckos in Europe began in 2013.
+Alarmingly, in 2014 a pair of psychedelic rock geckos sold for €2,500 - €3,500.